Thundercrack!: Home media

-The Dutch Shock DVD is available semi-officially (the company were also responsible for its limited release in the 90s on VHS) - however the DVD is struck from the same master as the VHS and the image is poorly transferred.
-Also the frequent scratches are on the 16mm source print - they are not there to purposefully age the film.
-The film was edited down from 153 mins by its backers The Thomas Brothers in the hope of making it more marketable.
+The Dutch Shock DVD is available semi-officially (the company were also responsible for its limited release in the 90s on VHS); however, the DVD is struck from the same master as the VHS and the image is poorly transferred.
+The frequent scratches in it are present on the 16mm source print.
+The film was edited down from 153 minutess by its backers The Thomas Brothers in the hope of making it more marketable.

-A new DVD and Blu-ray version was released on December 8, 2015 from cult distributor Synapse Films.
+A new DVD and Blu-ray version was released on December 8, 2015, from cult distributor Synapse Films.
 This release features a high-definition transfer of the film in its original filmed aspect ratio of 1.33:1.
 The Blu-ray includes such special features as rare interview footage of director McDowell presented in the form of an audio commentary, a behind-the-scenes documentary titled It Came from Kuchar, a documentary about George and Mike Kuchar, and a bonus DVD including interviews, audition footage, short films, and outtakes.

+It can also be viewed on the BFI streaming service in its original length.